 The Synology Moments package is an application that runs on your Synology NAS and allows you to organize and share your photos while keeping them safely stored.
 You can access Moments through a web browser while connected to your home network or directly through the web over HTTPS if you set up your Synology NAS with an SSL certificate for secure remote access.

 Synology has also created a Moments mobile app for iOS so you can manage your photo collection from your Apple device.
 However, it appears that even though Synology included an auto-backup feature in their app, it doesn’t seem to run unless you open the Moments app yourself.
 This means you have to remember to open it periodically while on WiFi for your photos to start backing up, which can be a pain.

 Now with the introduction of the Shortcuts app in iOS 13, you can create a very simple automation to open the app for you, thus starting the backup and having it truly be automatic.

-How To Backup iPhone Photos Automatically
+How To Backup iPhone Photos Automatically – UPDATED January 2021

 If you found this guide useful, please leave a comment and thanks for reading!
 Also, if you’d like to help support the blog, consider picking up a new quality Anker or Spigen accessory for your iPhone:

 Products mentioned are available through affiliate links at no extra cost to you.
 Using these affiliate links to purchase helps support the blog and allows me to bring you new content.
 Thank you!

 Amazon Associate Program: As an Amazon Associate I earn from qualifying purchases.